bitbionic/tic-tac-toe-gd3/README.md

 ![alt text](https://github.com/bitbionic/tic-tac-toe-gd3/blob/master/ATT.png)

+## Youtube overview
+I have a Youtube overview here: https://youtu.be/2yIAXi9c2ag

 ## History
 When I interview software engineers for a new job, I sometimes ask them to write the logic for a tic tac toe game, assuming the UI is developed for them.
 Their task is to represent